lexiconhq/lexicon/README.md

 - Increase engagement with your users by adding a mobile experience
 - Built with React Native: designed from the ground up for a mobile first experience - no webviews!

-### What is Discourse?

-Discourse is open-source **forum software** that is thoughtfully designed, simple to setup, and well-maintained.

-You can learn more about it on the [Discourse website](https://www.discourse.org/).
+### Project Roadmap

+Lexicon is currently under active development.
+You can stay up to date on the features we're working on by viewing the [Project Roadmap](https://github.com/orgs/lexiconhq/projects/1/views/1).

 ## Installation